 When you consistently grind your teeth, it can lead to issues with your temporomandibular joints (TMJ), which are the joints just under each of your ears that allow your jaw to open, close, and move side to side.
 People with TMJ dysfunction often complain of a sore jaw, a locked jaw, or a popping or clicking noise when they try to open or close their mouth.

 How We Can Treat Bruxism

 Fortunately, you don’t have to suffer through the consequences of having bruxism any longer.
 At Dentistry of Wisconsin, we can create an appliance called a nightguard.
-A nightguard is a comfortable plastic tray worn over your teeth that prevents your top and bottom arches from making harmful contact while you’re sleeping.
-We simply take an impression of your unique bite and, within a few weeks, your nightguard is ready, allowing you to sleep soundly once again.
+A nightguard is a comfortable acrylic tray worn over your teeth that prevents your top and bottom arches from making harmful contact while you’re sleeping.
+We simply take an impression of your unique bite and within a few weeks, your nightguard will be ready, allowing you to sleep soundly once again.